Doctor of Education (Ed.D.) Major in Postsecondary Student Success in Learning, Literacy, and Mathematics (Learning Support Concentration)

 • $90 nonrefundable application fee for applications with international credentials

-• master's degree from a regionally accredited university or demonstrated success in graduate-level studies or professional experience in a field relevant to developmental education
+• master's degree from a regionally accredited university or demonstrated success in graduate-level studies or professional experience in a field relevant to postsecondary student success in learning, literacy, or mathematics

-• The Developmental Education doctorate (both Ph.D. and Ed.D. tracks) requires 96 semester credit hours for students admitted with a bachelor's degree.
+• The Postsecondary Student Success in Learning, Literacy, and Mathematics doctorate (both Ph.D. and Ed.D. tracks) requires 96 semester credit hours for students admitted with a bachelor's degree.
 Students admitted with a bachelor’s degree will follow the same program of study as students admitted with a master’s degree (66 semester credit hours), but with an additional 30 semester credit hours of open electives.

 • official transcripts from each institution where course credit was granted